 For quick questions of grammar and usage, this searchable version of The Elements of Style, by W. Strunk, Jr. and E. B. White, is an excellent resource.

 If you need help getting started on a research project, your first step should be a visit to your professor’s office hours.
 He or she has a deep knowledge of the field, and can often save you a lot of time by directing you to appropriate sources.

 Northwestern University Library also offers a range of research assistance services, ranging from a quick telephone conversation with a reference librarian to an in-depth research consultation with a subject specialist.

 The Undergraduate Academic Resource Portal

-The Searle Center for Advancing Learning and Teaching offers undergraduates a simple way to participate in study groups, get help from tutors, seek advice from academic advisors and peers, and read tips and tricks to refresh one's study skills.
+Academic Support and Learning Advancement offers undergraduates a simple way to participate in study groups, get help from tutors, seek advice from academic advisors and peers, and read tips and tricks to refresh one's study skills.
 Click here to visit the Undergraduate Academic Resource Portal.

 Sample Grading Rubric